Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Dealing with power failures is very similar to tank moving in that many of the same methods can be employed, so I will not repeat the same material, other than I will list methods of maintaining your fish while power is out.

 It is also noteworthy that most healthy aquariums (with normal bio loads) can last up to 4 hours with absolutely no action taken!
+However with high bio loads per filter/aquarium carrying capacity, this time may shorten considerably where fish and the bio filter may suffer.

 Here are several suggestions: